RanaUniverse/note_taking_bot/some_ideas.md

+## Making New account:

+The process of this, first it will start a conversation handler:

 ## My Ideas

 Here i will keep writing some ideas i want to do with bot or related this project.